collins-adhola/CERTIFILE/backend/README.md

 **Status:** v1.0 is a stable baseline (admin-key). v2.0 introduces JWT auth.

-### v2.0 (Current)
+### v2.0 (Superseded by v3.0)

-**Core Intake + Admin Read + JWT Authentication**
+**Core Intake + Admin Read + Custom JWT Authentication**

 - Public submission endpoint (no auth)
-- Admin read endpoint (JWT token required)
+- Admin read endpoint (custom JWT token required)
 - JWT-based authentication with bcrypt password hashing
 - Rate limiting on login endpoint
 - Security headers via Helmet
 - No secrets exposed to frontend

-**Use v2.0 when:**
+**Status:** v2.0 is superseded by v3.0. v2.0 auth endpoints are kept for backward compatibility but are not used for admin submissions in v3.0.

-- You need secure admin authentication
+### v3.0 (Current)

-- You want password-based login (not just API keys)
+**Core Intake + Admin Read + Supabase Auth**

-- You need token expiration and refresh
+- Public submission endpoint (no auth)
-- You're building a production system
+- Admin read endpoint (Supabase Auth JWT token required)

-### v3.0 (Future)
+- Supabase Auth JWT verification using JWKS

-**Authentication, Roles, Audit Logs**
+- Email-based admin allowlist

-Planned features (not implemented yet):
+- Multiple admin users via Supabase dashboard

-- Multiple admin users
+- No password management in backend (handled by Supabase)

-- Role-based access control (admin, viewer, etc.)
+**Use v3.0 when:**

-- Audit logs for all actions
+- You want to use Supabase Auth for user management
-- Token refresh mechanism
+- You need multiple admin users without backend changes
-- Webhook support
+- You want password reset, email verification, etc. handled by Supabase
-- File upload handling
+- You're building a system that integrates with Supabase Auth

-**When to upgrade to v3.0:**
+**Migration from v2.0:**

-- You need multiple admin users
+- Update frontend to use Supabase Auth client instead of custom login
-- You need role-based permissions
+- Remove `ADMIN_EMAIL`, `ADMIN_PASSWORD_HASH`, `JWT_SECRET` from backend `.env` (optional, kept for backward compatibility)
-- You need audit trails
+- Add `ADMIN_EMAIL_ALLOWLIST` to backend `.env`
-- You're building a compliance-focused system
+- Create admin users in Supabase dashboard

-**Migration path:** v2.0 is designed to be extended.
-You can add v3.0 features alongside v2.0 endpoints.
+- Frontend sends Supabase JWT tokens to backend endpoints

 ## Reusability Notes